shihabkhan1/template-iitbaps/README.md

 # iitbaps-template
-This repository contains the LaTeX template for APS as per IITB norms.
+This repository contains the LaTeX template for APS as for IITB and IITBM students.